SprLau/SprLau.github.io/_posts/2021-06-13-Social-Computing.md

 **Equilibrium**: The numbers should not change after updating.

+### Chapter 19

+> Diffusion of a New Behaviour

+A behavior B that everyone starts with, and a threshold q for switching to a new behavior A — that is, any node will switch to A if at least a q fraction of its neighbors have adopted A.

 ### Chapter 21

 > Epidemic Model

 Presuming there are two individuals: Person A $[a, b]$ and Person B $[c, d]$, the condition that disease on A can be acquired by B is that: $c \le b\ \and\ d\ge a\ \and d \ge c$.